A KBS + Sterling Bay Development

 The modernized Meier & Frank Building features over 14,000 SF of tenant amenities space, including a fully renovated retail level, a new entrance and lobby, a welcoming tenant lounge, an easy-access secure bike room and a full-service fitness center.
 Tenants also have access to perks of the Nines Hotel upstairs, including its two restaurants, expansive rooftop bar and lounge and its stunning accommodations.

 Sterling Bay and KBS recently transformed the first five floors of this 16-story architectural classic into creative office space unlike anything else in Portland.
-Renovations have preserved the architectural greatness of the past while achieving full LEED certification for the future.
+Renovations have preserved the architectural greatness of the past while achieving full LEED certification.